OscToys/OscGoesBrrr/README.md

 ## Features / Benefits

-Why use OSCGoesBrrr instead of just simple OSC colliders?
+Why use OSCGoesBrrr instead of other OSC solutions?

 * One-click setup
   * For avatars with TPS or DPS penetrators and orifices, the avatar upgrader is only one click!